 Make life easier with two-factor authentication over SMS: Smart, practical, and secure

 There is a new site hack or breach every week it seems.
 In almost every case, the damage done could have been mitigated if users were using 2FA to secure their accounts.
-While a year ago, many consumers were confused by 2FA, times are changing.
+Not long ago, consumers were confused about 2FA, but times are changing.
 Stronger authentication and security is a must-have for business critical services.
 The only question that remains is how to deliver the one-time passwords required for 2FA.
 From apps to physical devices, there are a number of ways to send an OTP, while only SMS provides near universal coverage and compatibility.